 "Lancaster University is diverse, varied, international, exciting and vibrant; you couldn't ask for a betterstudent experience."
 Participants live alongside British students in university residence halls, voted 'Best University Halls' for the fourth year running.
 Rooms are singles, and students share bathrooms, kitchens and common living rooms.
 The residence halls are organized into residential colleges with activities and allegiances similar to the Binghamton system.
 There are many clubs and societies for students to participate in.
 A Chaplaincy Centre offers a place for followers of all faiths to worship on campus.

 The Lancaster University program is offered as an exchange program and as a study abroad program.
 Under the exchange agreement, students at Binghamton and Lancaster pay for tuition and fees at their home campuses and the exchange places.
-There currently limited exchange spots for Lancaster.
-Students who are interested in studying in the United Kingdom on an exchange program are encouraged to also look at Binghamton's other programs, the University of Nottingham, the University of Bath, and the University of East Anglia as possible back ups.
+There are currently exchange spots for Lancaster Spring 2019.

 Under the study abroad scheme, Binghamton students can study at the Lancaster University by paying the Lancaster tuition.
 SUNY tuition and a "tuition differential" together cover tuition and fees for the program.
 Out-of-State students will find that going to Lancaster under the study abroad scheme will find it sometimes less expensive than a semester here at Binghamton or very similar in cost.
 The cost for the study abroad program can be viewed as follows: